RanaTalha04/Hospital-Management-System/README.md

 # Hospital Management System

   This is a simple Data Structures project in C++ language.
-A hospital management system, has an admin function, a doctor function, and a patient function.
+A hospital management system, it has an admin function, a doctor function, and a patient function.
 There are also three text files included for these functions.

   The main three functions are given below: